 Below are five best practices from our expert witness experience that will help you be more successful in your digital transformations:

-Begin with realistic expectations from the start
+Begin with realistic expectations

 Many failed projects were caused by unattainable timelines and/or budgets, while our most successful clients begin with realistic expectations and adjusted them (as needed) during the project.
 ERP software vendors may not have (nor are they necessarily incentivized to attain) a realistic view of all the resources, tasks, budgetary line items and internal requirements to make your project successful.
 It’s important to create a realistic implementation plan, timeline, resource allocations and budget based on your company’s needs.
 This is an area that independent ERP consultants can help with.